All of January's two day abstract sculpture courses are reduced by £10. View the current list of offer dates.

 As with all of the courses, the stone carving courses are ideal if you’ve never worked with stone before.

-The carving courses utilise the direct carving method, so there’s no need for any preliminary drawing or model making; using this approach allows you to let your skills develop as we progress, rather than struggle with trying to copy something from the off.
+The stone carving workshops follow the direct carving method, so there’s no need for any preliminary drawing or model making; using this approach allows you to let your skills develop as we progress, rather than struggle with trying to copy something from the off.
 However, please feel free to bring along your ideas, whether they be thoughts, sketches or photographs.

 Like the other three day courses, the stone used is a locally sourced Lincolnshire limestone, it’s an easily worked stone and durable outside should you wish to site your carving in the garden.

-The course title is carving gargoyles and grotesques, but you’re certainly not limited to this if you’ve another idea you’d like to explore; there have been some excellent pieces of work made by previous clients along entirely different themes.
+The courses are entitled carving gargoyles and grotesques, but you’re certainly not limited to this if you’ve another idea you’d like to explore; there have been some excellent pieces of work made by previous clients along entirely different themes.

-The next carving course with available places is on Monday the 9th of December.
+The next stone carving course with available places is on Wednesday the 19th of February.

 View the complete current list of stone carving courses.

-The end of today’s taster stone carving course with Tracey.
-Tracey have produced a wonderful Fleur De Lis in her Ancaster limestone.
+The morning of today’s taster stone carving course with Jill and Jean.
+Both are progressing well with their Fleur De Lis in Ancaster limestone.